chrisbra/csv.vim/README.md

 ```

 `:AvgCol` calculates the arithmetic mean, the sum divided by the count.
-`:MedianCol` calculates the median, The one number (or the average of two
+`:MedianCol` calculates the median, the one number (or the average of two
 numbers) in exact middle of the sorted list of values.

 This outputs the result of the column `<nr>` within the range given.
 If no range